 “My total monthly payment was enormous,” she recalls.
 “I knew I had to get a good job immediately so I could start paying off the loans, but I also knew there had to be a way to lower my payments and get better terms once I did.”

-Now employed in a job she loves as a third-grade teacher in Virginia, Allie focused on building a solid credit score, saving what she could and exploring refinancing options.
+Employed as a third-grade teacher in Virginia, Allie focused on building a solid credit score, saving what she could and exploring refinancing options.
 Eventually she refinanced her high-interest loans into one loan with a 6% interest rate, which lowered her monthly payments substantially.
 She also was able to reduce the repayment term from 20 years down to 10 years so she can pay off the debt sooner.

 3. You want more flexibility and autonomy in your loan terms.